 - Toggle the Sharing Slider to turn it On.

 - Click the Screen Sharing box to open its options.

 Finally, from the Ubuntu Screen Sharing Options window,

 - Toggle Screen Sharing slider to On

 - Enter a Password to restrict Remote Access

 To find your local IP address on Ubuntu, go to the Settings Window,

 - Scroll to and click Network

-You can find your Ubuntu local IP address listed next to the IPv4 Address
+You will find your Ubuntu Local IP address listed next to the IPv4 Address.

 - Launch VNC Viewer 4 from Windows (search VNC Viewer).